pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-parameter-object.md

 Select "each.getDate().compareTo(range.getStart()) >= 0 && each.getDate().compareTo(range.getEnd()) <= 0"

 #|en| In our case, we can move a check to see if a date is within a range.
-This gets rid of this code inside <code>getFlowBetween</code>.
+This gets rid of this code inside `getFlowBetween`.

 Go to the end of "DateRange"